NataliyaAZ/C--FrontEnd-Project/README.md

 The Front End project was the third project during my time at the Tech Academy.

-There are total 4 Live Projects offered by the Academy to its students: Python Project, C# Project, Front End and Back End Projects.Ussually Front End and Back End Projects  are done after Python and C# Sharp Projects.
-Students can select either Python or C# for their front-end and back-end projects.I selected C# (please also see C# Live Project) for the front-end.
+There are total 4 Live Projects offered by the Academy to its students: Python Project, C# Project, Front End and Back End Projects.
+Ussually Front End and Back End Projects are done after Python and C# Sharp Projects.
+Students can select either Python or C# for their front-end and back-end projects.
+I selected C# for the front-end.

 About the project application: